Welcome to my blog, discover acupuncture with Dr Maggie Ju

 Individuals with severe pain had worse health, used more health care, and had more disability than those with less severe pain.

-Acupuncture is a good choice for chronic pain management according to NIH.
+Acupuncture is a top choice for chronic pain management according to NIH.

 Clinical investigators have found that chronic pain patients often have lower-than-normal levels of endorphins in their spinal fluid.
 Acupuncture activates endorphin systems and increases levels of endorphins in cerebrospinal fluid.